 Verizon has decided to give more time for its client base to completely migrate CDMA lines of service.
 In order to support their most valued customers, Verizon is offering a one-time CDMA network extension for a period of one year, to 12/31/2020.

-Starting 1/1/2020, the following CDMA services will be discontinued:
+The following CDMA Network services will be discontinued:

 After the one-year extension expires, CDMA service will terminate for any device not migrated off the CDMA network.

 For private network connectivity – consider Express M2M as your cellular data plan provider.

 Verizon Notice Overview

 Wireless carriers are working on making moves to 5G networks.
 As this transition is taking place, wireless providers are working to make it as smooth as possible.
 Verizon Wireless in particular is a provider trying to ensure the move is as painless as possible for those operating on its networks.

 Back in July, Verizon Wireless provided notices regarding its CDMA network.
 Most notably how its CDMA network is being retired in lieu of HD Voice LTE network.

 According to Verizon, they will no longer permit any 'Like-for-Like' device changes under CDMA network.
 Because of that, devices with 3G and 4G non-HD Voice won't be usable starting January 1, 2020.